-Due to variances across homes in terms of power quality and in the types of device present, 100% detection is unlikely.
-Sense is always learning and our detection algorithms are always improving, however.
-The more people that have Sense in their homes, and the more users contribute by doing things like turning on NDI and renaming their detected mystery devices, the better our detection algorithms get!
+Due to variances across homes in terms of power quality and devices present, as well as frequency of use, 100% detection is unlikely.
+However, Sense is always learning.
+Our detection algorithms will continue to improve as more homes work with Sense and more users do things like turning on networked device detection (article here) and renaming your detected mystery devices.